oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-When the `hosted-engine` deployment script completes successfully, the Red Hat Enterprise Virtualization Manager is configured and running on your server.
+When the `hosted-engine` deployment script completes successfully, oVirt is configured and running on your server.
 In contrast to a bare-metal Manager installation, the hosted engine Manager has already configured the data center, cluster, host (Host-HE1), storage domain, and virtual machine of the hosted engine (HostedEngine-VM).
-You can log in as the **admin@internal** user to continue configuring the Manager and add further resources.
+You can log in as the **admin@internal** user to continue configuring oVirt and add further resources.

-Link your Red Hat Enterprise Virtualization Manager to a directory server so you can add additional users to the environment.
-Red Hat Enterprise Virtualization supports directory services from Red Hat Directory Services (RHDS), IdM, and Active Directory.
+Link your oVirt to a directory server so you can add additional users to the environment. oVirt supports directory services from Red Hat Directory Services (RHDS), IdM, and Active Directory.
 Add a directory server to your environment using the `engine-manage-domains` command.

 The `ovirt-host-engine-setup` script also saves the answers you gave during configuration to a file, to help with disaster recovery.
 If a destination is not specified using the `--generate-answer=&lt;file&gt;` argument, the answer file is generated at `/etc/ovirt-hosted-engine/answers.conf`.